connorl42/AlienGameRepo/checkins.md

 ### This week I learned:

-Thi sweek I learned the basics of Unreal Engine's new input sytem, which was strikingly similar to Unity's modern input system.
+This week I learned the basics of Unreal Engine's new input system, which was strikingly similar to Unity's modern input system.
 It made programmable action events very easy to assign to input options and types.
-One thing I found interesting is that 3D models and the camera operateon different planes in Unreal.
+One thing I found interesting is that 3D models and the camera operate on different planes in Unreal.
 Put simply, the X and Y axis for each is flipped so you have to convert the axis when working with both.
 This conversion was necessary for me to make the camera follow the direction the player model is facing in the game.

 ### My successes this week were: